quasientio/scriptchat/examples/README.md

 ```
 examples/files/
+├── app.py                 # Flask app with intentional security vulnerabilities
 ├── src/api/routes.py      # Flask routes with intentional issues
 └── tests/test_routes.py   # Incomplete test coverage
 ```

+- `app.py` is used by `security-audit.sc` to demonstrate vulnerability scanning
-These are used by `code-review.sc` to demonstrate file-based code review.
+- `src/` and `tests/` are used by `code-review.sc` for file-based code review

 ## Tips